gip-inclusion/archive-communaute-wp/wp-content/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [5.11.2] 2022-01-10 =

+* Version - Events Calendar PRO 5.11.2 is only compatible with The Events Calendar 5.12.3 and higher.
+* Fix - Utilize new hooks in TEC to let ECP control showing mobile default view.
+[TEC-3826]
+* Fix - Ensure the modifications made through the `tribe_events_views_v2_category_title` are respected.
+[TEC-4110]
+* Tweak - Boost SEO for category archive pages by fixing the title tag.
+[TEC-4110]
+* Language - 0 new strings added, 6 updated, 0 fuzzied, and 0 obsoleted

 = [5.11.1] 2021-12-14 =

+* Feature - Add filters to allow sending Google Maps a region and language param if desired.
+[ECP-977]
 * Fix - Avoid loading the same CSS file twice.
 [CE-13]
 * Fix - Correct pagination on shortcodes when the date parameter has been set.
 [ECP-362]
 * Fix - Properly observe the disabling of JSON-LD output on widget blocks in the block editor.
 [TEC-4077]